 Added benefit for Isilon users.
-With MobileIQ powered by Syncplicity, Isilon users have mobile access to home directories and file shares, eliminating the need for data migration.
+With MobileIQ powered by Syncplicity by Axway, Isilon users have mobile access to home directories and file shares, eliminating the need for data migration.

 In addition to summarizing the updates, the report sheds some interesting light on the challenges facing the online file sharing (OFS) market.

 “In today’s online file sharing and collaboration market, most organizations are trying to combat rogue usage and determine which OFS solution will best meet their needs.
 EMC’s updates are aimed at addressing key areas of IT concern and the company has added many features to put minds at ease.”

 According to ESG’s research, seventy percent of IT professionals surveyed know or suspect their employees are using unauthorized file sharing tools.

 “IT has the choice to ignore rogue usage (not recommended), prohibit rogue usage (which rarely works), or embrace technologies like Syncplicity by Axway that give IT increased security, visibility, and control over company data enable end-users to do their jobs.”

 In fact, our goal all along, and especially with our recent updates, has been to improve usability for enterprise admins and users by meeting the key corporate OFS concerns head on, which ESG defines as:

 • Curbing shadow IT.
 In most cases, rogue OFS usage is not about malicious employees but about employees finding a tool that fills a void left by existing processes.
 With Syncplicity by Axway, users can manage their files and folders, and access and edit files from anywhere on their mobile devices.